 For more accommodation options in Haad Rin and on Koh Phangan, have a look at Booking.com here who offer great deals and flexible options.

-We didn’t do much during the day on our days there but we did have some great nights, each night we headed out onto the beach to Cactus bar, got some buckets, watched the fire dancers, had a dance, made new friends and then did it all over again the following night!
-The best way to enjoy a pre-full moon party or pre-new years eve party on Koh Phangan!
+Each night we headed out onto the beach to Cactus bar, got some buckets, watched the fire dancers, had a dance, made new friends and then did it all over again the following night!

 Before we knew it it was 31st December!
-Although New Years Eve didn’t have a Full Moon the New Year’s Eve party was exactly the same as a Full Moon Party.. everyone was wearing neon clothes, covered in neon paint and of course it was buckets gallore, my favourite!
+Although New Year’s Eve didn’t have a Full Moon the New Year’s Eve party was exactly the same as a Full Moon Party.. everyone was wearing neon clothes, covered in neon paint and of course, it was buckets galore, my favourite!

 If you don’t want to spend 7 nights on Koh Phangan, you can stay in accommodation on Koh Samui or Koh Tao and get the boat over just for the new years eve party.
-The boats do book up fast though and I recommend booking them in advance, you can book a boat to Koh Phangan with full transfers at a range of times here:
+The boats do book up fast though and I recommend booking them in advance, you can book a boat to Koh Phangan with full transfers at a range of times here on 12GO Asia:

 Before we knew it we were counting down to the New Year and on cue as we were all hugging a firework show started and it was a great moment!